Social Worker Degree Apprenticeship

 About the course

-Our social work integrated degree apprenticeship aims to develop the knowledge and skills necessary for effective social work practice with adults, children, carers and families in a range of different settings.
+Our Social Work Apprenticeship, available in both undergraduate and postgraduate pathways, aims to develop the knowledge and skills necessary for effective social work practice with adults, children, carers and families in a range of different settings.
 Successful apprentices will be equipped to promote positive change in people’s lives, improving their wellbeing and independence.

 Qualifications